 Table 1 lists treatment-emergent adverse events reported within 48 hours of drug administration that occurred with Frova 2.5 mg at an incidence of ≥2% and more often than on placebo, in the four placebo-controlled trials.
 The events cited reflect experience gained under closely monitored conditions of clinical trials in a highly selected patient population.
 In actual clinical practice or in other clinical trials, these incidence estimates may not apply, as the conditions of use, reporting behavior, and the kinds of patients treated may differ.

 Frova 2.5 mg

 Gastrointestinal system disorders

 Hot or cold sensation

-Frova is generally well tolerated.
 The incidence of adverse events in clinical trials did not increase when up to 3 doses were used within 24 hours.
-The majority of adverse events were mild or moderate and transient.
-The incidence of adverse events in four placebo-controlled clinical trials was not affected by gender, age or concomitant medications commonly used by migraine patients.
+The incidence of adverse events in placebo-controlled clinical trials was not affected by gender, age, or concomitant medications commonly used by migraine patients.
 There were insufficient data to assess the impact of race on the incidence of adverse events.

-Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency.
-Information is often incomplete so that a definite causal relationship to drug exposure can often not be established.
+The following adverse reactions were identified during post approval use of Frova.
+Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.